 Terry Francona hired as Cleveland manager

-Francona, who guided the Boston Red Sox to two World Series titles, has been named manager of the Cleveland Indians, a team that collapsed in the second half this season after a promising first four months.
+Francona, who won two World Series titles with the Boston Red Sox, accepted the Indians' offer on Saturday and will take over a team that collapsed in the second half this season after a promising first four months.

-The 53-year-old will be introduced as Cleveland's 42nd manager during a Monday news conference at Progressive Field.
+The 53-year-old will be introduced as Cleveland's 42nd manager during a Monday news conference at Progressive Field, the Indians said in a statement Saturday.

 Cleveland chose Francona over Sandy Alomar Jr., who served as the club's interim manager for the final six games after Manny Acta was fired on Sept.
-27. Francona and Alomar, who spent the past three seasons as a coach in Cleveland, were the only candidates to interview for the Indians' opening.
+27. Francona and Alomar were the only candidates to interview for the Indians' opening.